TameGame/Engine/doc/content/index.md

 ---
 # Welcome

-TameGame is a 2D game engine written in JavaScript.
+TameGame is a 2D game engine written in TypeScript.
 It's built to be modular and to stay out of the way whenever it can, while still being as helpful as possible.
 It runs in modern browsers that support WebGL and WebWorkers.